eleanorfrajka/AMOCatlas/docs/source/index.rst

    contain the root `toctree` directive.

-Welcome to amocarray's documentation!
+Welcome to amocatlas's documentation!
 ======================================

-`amocarray` is a repository to access and work with array data from Atlantic meridional overturning circulation mooring arrays.
+`amocatlas` is a repository to access and work with array data from Atlantic meridional overturning circulation mooring arrays.

-For recommendations or bug reports, please visit https://github.com/AMOCcommunity/amocarray/issues/new
+For recommendations or bug reports, please visit https://github.com/AMOCcommunity/amocatlas/issues/new

 .. toctree::